GusTheProgrammer/chrona/README.md

 ### Environment setup

-Create a `.env.local` file in the root directory of the project with the following variables:
+First, create a `.env.local` file in the root directory of the project with the following variables:

 ```
 DATABASE_URL=postgres://user:password@localhost:5432/db_name